 - 4 boneless skinless chicken breast halves (5 ounces each)

 - 3/4 pound sliced fresh mushrooms

 - 1/4 cup balsamic vinegar

 - 1 tablespoon capers, drained

 - 1 teaspoon minced fresh thyme or 1/4 teaspoon dried thyme

 - 1. Cook rice according to package directions.
 In a small bowl, combine 2 tablespoons cornstarch and the seasoning blend; sprinkle over chicken on both sides.

 - 2. In a large skillet over medium heat, brown chicken in oil.
 Remove and keep warm.
 Add mushrooms and onions to the pan; cook and stir for 3 minutes.
 Add the vinegar, garlic and capers; cook and stir 2 minutes longer.

 - 3. Return chicken to the pan; carefully add the broth, bay leaf and thyme.
 Bring to a boil.
-Reduce heat; cover and simmer for 10 minutes or until a meat thermometer reads 170°.
+Reduce heat; cover and simmer for 10 minutes or until a thermometer reads 170°.

 - 4. Combine the remaining cornstarch with the water until smooth; stir into the pan.
 Bring to a boil; cook and stir for 2 minutes or until thickened.
 Discard bay leaf.
 Serve chicken and mushrooms with rice.
 Yield: 4 servings.